 My walking story:

 The physical activity and fresh air are once again helping to improve my mood and stress levels.
 Now I fall asleep as soon as my head hits the pillow.
-I am no longer struggling to climb stairs or hills because my lungs are stronger and can take in more air.
+Climbing stairs or hills is no longer a struggle because my lungs are stronger and can take in more air.

-It is important to note that you should incorporate a form of weight or resistance training into your exercise plan, as well as some stretching to prevent muscle tightening.
+It is important to note that you should incorporate a form of weight or resistance training into your exercise plan, as well as some stretching before and after a walk to prevent muscle tightening.

 Here are some ways you could incorporate walking into your daily schedule:

 - Walk to work: If it is too far, get off of the bus/train a stop early and walk the rest of the way.
 If you drive, park further away.